 - advancement of capital or endowment campaigns

 - scholarships that fund individual students

 - programs that do not provide a respectful atmosphere for lesbian, gay, bisexual, questioning, and transgendered people

 - co-educational programs that do not clearly communicate the specific and unique impacts for women and girls

 We utilize a two-step LOI submission process in order to make the application process more efficient.
 Applicants should summarize the project and expected results, have organizational partnerships indicated, know the total cost of the project, and how much they intend to request from the foundation when preparing a Letter of Intent.

 Letters of Intent (LOI)

-Our grant cycles are announced through our newsletter “The Lead.”
-Click to sign up for The Lead and be the first to hear about upcoming events, including grants information.
+Our grant cycles are announced through our Grantmaking Information newsletter.
+Sign up for our newsletters below and be the first to hear about upcoming events, including grants information.